magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/loriot.md

 It may be useful to "emulate" the message from device using console instead of the LORIOT server.
 To send an uplink message, you need a **HTTP endpoint URL** from the integration, **port** and **EUI** from LORIOT.

-Let`s go to the **Integrations** tab in ThingsBoard.
+Let`s go to the **Integrations** tab in IoT Hub.
 Find your LORIOT integration and click on it.
 There you can find the HTTP endpoint URL.
 Click on the icon to copy the url.

 {% include images-gallery.html imageCollection="endpoint_url" %}